TeamREPENTOGON/REPENTOGON/documentation/docs/enums/ModCallbacks.md

 |- | MC_PRE_DEVIL_APPLY_SPECIAL_ITEMS {: .copyable } | ()| - | float |

 ### MC_POST_DEVIL_CALCULATE
-This will override *all* previous calculation values, ultimately dictating the planetarium chance.
+This will override *all* previous calculation values, ultimately dictating the devil chance.

 Accepts a `float` to modify the chance.